Freighthopping

 Freighthopping or trainhopping is the act of boarding and riding a freightcar without permission.
-This activity itself is often considered to be illegal, although this varies by geography.
-It may be associated with other illegal activities such as theft or vagrancy.
+This activity itself is often considered to be illegal, although this varies by jurisdiction.
+It may be associated with other illegal activities such as theft, vagrancy, or trespassing.

 Train surfing is a similar activity that involves the act of riding on the outside of a moving train, tram or another rail transport, without paying a due fare.

 History

 For a variety of reasons the practice is less common in the 21st century, although a community of freight-train riders still exists.